egehuriel/Unity2D-Projects/Delivery Driver/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for your own projects.
 If you make significant improvements, consider contributing them back to this repository.

-Enjoy playing Delivery Dash!
+Enjoy playing Delivery Driver!
 If you have any questions or feedback, feel free to open an issue or reach out to the maintainers.

 ## Special Thanks...